spslater/bluesky-pds-docker/README.md

 The [official implementation](https://github.com/bluesky-social/pds/blob/main/pdsadmin.sh) makes two assumptions that don't apply:

 1. That there's a `/pds/pds.env` file that contains environment variables.
-With a Dokker container, these should be passed in as environment variables from the outside.
+With a Docker container, these should be passed in as environment variables from the outside.

 2. That it makes sense to download the latest sub-command implementations from the internet every time the `pdsadmin` command is run.
 Frankly, I don't really know what's going on here, but I don't want it!